 You see on a business level, I meet people and with people on a daily basis.
-There are of course my clients that I meet with when we discuss what needs to be done, how it will be done and in what priority it will be done, then of course are the prospective clients that I meet when I try and understand what their business is and whether they need my services or not and finally there are the people who I meet at Networking events and who I make appointments with to meet on a ‘one on one’ in order to expand my ‘circle of influence’ and my data base, whilst adding value to them and they to me.
-So the question begs to be answered – how can you be ‘lonely’ in business.
+There are of course the clients that I meet with when we discuss what needs to be done, how it will be done and in what priority it will be done, then, of course, are the prospective clients that I meet when I try and understand what their business is and whether they need my services or not and finally there are the people who I meet at Networking events and who I make appointments with to meet on a “one on one” in order to expand my “circle of influence” and my database, whilst adding value to them and they to me.
+So the question begs to be answered – how can you be lonely in business?
 I mean surely she would also be meeting clients and prospective clients and networking?

 Again, the question begs to be asked – why wouldn’t you want to be in the company of a group of people like this?

 I certainly want to be – but then again, that is probably why I am!